plausible/docs/docs/plausible-script.md

 * We've put together [several other guides and plugins](integration-guides.md) that cover popular website builders, content management systems (CMS) and frameworks.
 These can help you set up and start counting your site visitors in no time.

+* Prefer to use server side tracking?
+We have [the events API for that](events-api.md).

 ## Can I track visitors across my domain and subdomain?

 Yes, you can add your main domain name as a site to your Plausible account and use that same tracking snippet on all your subdomains too.
 This keeps the visitor session active between your main site and its subdomains.
 Here's [more details on how it works](subdomain-hostname-filter.md).